eclipse-thingweb/test-things/README.md

 Thing Description validation test should be put under protocol and programming language/framework's test directory and named as `td.test.json`.
 For Thing Description validation test, the device should boot up and to understand the device booted up without any error, a message `"ThingIsReady"` is expected to be prompted to the console by the device.

+## Port Configuration

+It is possible to run several Things at the same time in a container, which requires container to expose that many ports.
+Traefik helps with this issue and routes the requests on one exposed port to relevant services inside the container.
+Traefik configuration can be seen inside `docker-compose.yml`.
+It is not possible to route using path prefix with UDP, therefore port must be exposed for new Things that uses UDP.

 ## Adding a new Thing

 If you are going to add a different protocol for an existing Thing: